Apaczer/hocoslamfy/README.md

-# hocoslamfy, running on RG280V with Rumble and more
+# hocoslamfy, running with Rumble and more

 You are a small bee and you must fly to avoid the bamboo shoots!